Fokker-Planck approach to thermal fluctuations in antiferromagnetic systems: Applications

 In this framework, one can approximate the electrons responsible for conduction as distinct from those responsible for the magnetic properties~\cite{YamadaTakada1973,chittari2016electronic,nitschke2023valence}.
 Based on the definition of the internal magnetic field for the sublattice in Eq.~\eqref{eq:eff-h}, and in the macrospin approximation, we can define the net internal magnetic field as the sum of the two fields $\vb*h_A$ and $\vb*h_B$:

 In the presence of the exact AFM configuration $\bm{s}_A=-\bm{s}_B$, the conducting electrons are not affected by a net internal magnetic field.
 When a disturbance disrupts the perfect AFM order, a non-zero net internal field can be produced.
 Using the methods shown in Sec.~\ref{sec:EOM}, we develop a phenomenological model to describe thermal fluctuations as the source of this disturbance.
-In the limit of a weak external magnetic field, in conducting systems, electrical resistance typically depends quadratically on the intensity of the external field~\cite{hu2008classical}.
-According to the scheme represented in Fig.~\ref{fig:MPX3 sketch}, conducting electrons experiencing a (stray) magnetic field, it is assumed that their transport generates an electrical resistance that depends quadratically on the intensity of the internal net magnetic field $\bm{h}$ as
+According to the scheme represented in Fig.~\ref{fig:MPX3 sketch}, it is assumed that transport, due to conducting electrons in a (stray) magnetic field, generates an electrical resistance that depends quadratically on the intensity of the internal net magnetic field $\bm{h}$ as